 Our graduates and our faculty are leaders in Canadian medicine and their footprints can be seen across Canada and around the world.
 Kingston and Southeastern Ontario community members and public institutions are our most supportive partners in helping our students excel in their development and contributions as emerging health care professionals.

-The School of Medicine’s Undergraduate Program
+Our School of Medicine’s Undergraduate Program

-The School of Medicine’s undergraduate program offers a 4‑year curriculum leading to the degree of Doctor of Medicine.
+Our School of Medicine’s undergraduate program offers a 4‑year curriculum leading to the degree of Doctor of Medicine.
 This program is accredited and prepares graduates for postgraduate training leading to licensure and certification.

 Its unique strengths are related to the opportunities for close, personal interactions between students and faculty members and for students to obtain particularly relevant, extensive, hands‑on clinical experience under supervision, especially in ambulatory settings.